perseas/Pyrseas/docs/table.rst

 Class :class:`DbClass` is derived from :class:`~pyrseas.dbobject.DbSchemaObject` and represents a table, view or sequence as defined in the PostgreSQL `pg_class` catalog.
-Note:
-Views are not implemented yet.

 .. autoclass:: DbClass